I am a licensed clinical psychologist in New Jersey (#5326) and New York (#020500).

 Currently, I am a Psychologist at Crossover Health, a clinic where I treat working professionals in the areas of OCD, work, performance, and health related anxieties, and depressive symptoms.

-I received my doctoral degree in Clinical Psychology at Rutgers University from the Graduate School of Applied and Professional Psychology, which is regarded as the "gold standard" in the clinical education and training of psychologists.
+I received my doctoral degree in Clinical Psychology at Rutgers University from the Graduate School of Applied and Professional Psychology, regarded as the "gold standard" in the clinical education and training of psychologists.

 Previous clinical experiences